-Hong Kong police fire tear gas, water cannon in latest clashes
+Chaos in Hong Kong as police fire tear gas, protesters hurl petrol bombs

 HONG KONG (Reuters) - Hong Kong police fired tear gas and water cannon on Saturday as pro-democracy protesters threw petrol bombs in the latest in a series of clashes that have plunged the Chinese-ruled city into its worst political crisis in decades.

-Police fired round after round of tear gas as protesters took cover behind umbrellas between the local headquarters of China’s People’s Liberation Army and government HQ.
-Protesters also threw bricks at police.
+Police fired round after round of tear gas and protesters took cover behind umbrellas between the local headquarters of China’s People’s Liberation Army and the government.
+Protesters also threw bricks dug up from pathways at police.

-The water cannon fired blue-dyed water, traditonally used elsewhere in the world to make it easier for police to identify protesters later.
+The water cannon unleashed blue-dyed water, traditionally used elsewhere in the world to make it easier for police to identify protesters later.

-Riot police then marched on foot towards the neighbouring Admiralty district, followed by about 20 police cars, where some protesters had thrown fire bombs.
+Riot police then marched on foot towards the neighbouring Admiralty district, followed by 20 police cars, where protesters had thrown fire bombs from flyovers, some landing close to police.
 Others shone blue and green lasers at police lines.

+In the Wanchai bar and restaurant district, police fought running battles with protesters, beating them with truncheons.
+There were several arrests.

-The violence came on the fifth anniversary of a decision by China to curtail democratic reforms in the former British colony, which returned to China in 1997.
+The protests, which at one point blocked three key roads, came on the fifth anniversary of a decision by China to curtail democratic reforms and rule out universal suffrage in Hong Kong, a former British colony that was returned to China in 1997.

+“The government today said rashly embarking on political reform again will further polarise society, which is an irresponsible act,” the government news.gov.hk website said.

+“It noted any discussions on constitutional development have to be premised on the legal basis, and be conducted under a peaceful atmosphere with mutual trust in a pragmatic manner.”

-The PLA on Thursday rotated its troops in Hong Kong in what it said was a routine operation.
+The People’s Liberation Army on Thursday rotated its troops in Hong Kong in what it said was a routine operation.
 Their Hong Kong HQ was the former base of the British military garrison.

-Thousands took to the streets in the afternoon on a largely peaceful, meandering rally in the rain, many joining a “Christian march” from the Wanchai entertainment district and congregating next to the Legislative Council, stormed by activists in an earlier protest.
+Thousands took to the streets of the Asian financial hub for a largely peaceful, meandering rally in the afternoon rain.
+Many of them joined a “Christian march” from Wanchai and congregating next to the Legislative Council, stormed by activists in an earlier protest.

-Other demonstrators, many wearing black and face masks, marched in the Causeway Bay shopping district.
+Other protesters, many wearing black and face masks, marched in the Causeway Bay shopping district.
+The crowds grew after dusk in Wanchai, where demonstrators built roadblocks and banged iron sticks.
+Firemen battled a huge blaze outside a Methodist church in the main Hennessy Road where water cannon moved in.

-It was the latest in a string of protests over three months, some of which have turned violent, targeting the airport, the legislature and the Liaison Office, the symbol of Chinese rule.
+The protests have gone on for three months, sometimes turning violent, and have targeted the airport, the legislature and the Liaison Office, the symbol of Chinese rule.

-“Hong Kong has religious freedom,” Sally Yeung, 27, a Christian, told Reuters.
-“We are praying at different check points and praying for justice to arrive in Hong Kong.

-“If they prosecute us simply because we are praying, they infringe our religious freedom.”
+“Hong Kong has religious freedom,” said Sally Yeung, 27, a Christian. “...If they prosecute us simply because we are praying, they infringe our religious freedom.”

 Hovering under an umbrella outside the government offices, Eric, a 22-year-old student, said telling people not to protest was like telling them not to breathe.

-“I feel it’s my duty to fight for democracy,” he said.
-“Maybe we win, maybe we lose.
+“I feel it’s my duty to fight for democracy.
+Maybe we win, maybe we lose.
 But we fight.”

-Police erected water-filled plastic barriers around key government buildings and two water cannon, used briefly for the first time last weekend, were at the ready near the Liaison Office, which was daubed with graffiti in an earlier protest.
+Police erected water-filled plastic barriers around key government buildings, and two water cannon, used briefly for the first time last weekend, were at the ready near the Liaison Office, still daubed with graffiti from an earlier protest.

 The MTR subway suspended some services and shut station exits because of likely “public activities”.
+Police said protesters had vandalised the legislature.

-Police arrested a number of prominent pro-democracy activists and three lawmakers on Friday, seeking to rein in a movement which started with anger over planned legislation allowing extraditions to mainland China.
+Police arrested a number of prominent pro-democracy activists and three lawmakers on Friday, seeking to rein in a movement that began with anger over planned legislation allowing extraditions to mainland China, where courts are controlled by the ruling Communist Party.
 It soon broadened into calls for democracy amid fears China is squeezing Hong Kong’s freedoms.

 But the latest protests have no leaders.
 The slogan is “be like water”, meaning be flexible.
 Marchers on Saturday were marching here and there, wherever streets took them, communicating with different hand signals and chanting “stand with Hong Kong” and “fight for freedom”.